 Due to the nature of the uranium mining methods used by the Company on the Lost Creek Property, and the definition of "mineral reserves" under National Instrument 43-101 ("NI 43-101"), which uses the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards, the Company has not determined whether the properties contain mineral reserves.
-However, the Company's January 19, 2016 NI 43-101 Technical Report on Lost Creek, "Preliminary Economic Assessment of the Lost Creek Property, Sweetwater County, Wyoming," as amended in non-substantive ways, February 8, 2016 ("Lost Creek PEA") outlines the potential viability of the Lost Creek Property.
+However, the Company's "Amended Preliminary Economic Assessment of the Lost Creek Property, Sweetwater County, Wyoming," February 8, 2016 ("Lost Creek PEA") outlines the potential viability of the Lost Creek Property.
 The recoverability of amounts recorded for mineral properties is dependent upon the discovery of economic resources, the ability of the Company to obtain the necessary financing to develop the properties and upon attaining future profitable production from the properties or sufficient proceeds from disposition of the properties.